An embedding theorem for tangent categories: Introduction

 \section{Introduction}

 \emph{Tangent categories}, introduced by Rosick\'y in~\cite{Rosicky1984Abstract}, provide an category-theoretic setting for differential structures in geometry, algebra and computer science.
-A tangent structure on a category $\C$ comprises a functor $T \colon \C \rightarrow \C$ together with associated natural transformations---for example a transformation $p \colon T \Rightarrow 1$ making each $TM$ into a bundle over $M$---which capture just those properties of the ``tangent bundle'' functor on the category $\cat{Man}$ of smooth manifolds that are necessary to develop a reasonable abstract differential calculus.
+A tangent structure on a category $\C$ comprises a functor $T \colon \C \rightarrow \C$ together with associated natural transformations---for example a natural transformation $p \colon T \Rightarrow 1$ making each $TM$ into an object over $M$---which capture just those properties of the ``tangent bundle'' functor on the category $\cat{Man}$ of smooth manifolds that are necessary to develop a reasonable abstract differential calculus.
 The canonical example is $\cat{Man}$ itself, but others include the category of schemes (using the Zariski tangent spaces), the category of convenient manifolds~\cite{Baez2011Convenient} and, in computer science, any model of Ehrhard and Regnier's \emph{differential $\lambda$-calculus}~\cite{Ehrhard2003The-differential}.

 A more powerful category-theoretic approach to differential structures is the \emph{synthetic differential geometry} developed by Kock, Lawvere, Dubuc and others~\cite{Dubuc1979Sur-les-modeles,Kock1981Synthetic,Moerdijk1991Models}.
-This approach is more powerful because it presupposes more: among other things, a model $\E$ of synthetic differential geometry is a Grothendieck topos and comes equipped with a full embedding $\iota \colon \cat{Man} \rightarrow \E$ of the category of smooth manifolds.
-In a model of synthetic differential geometry, the tangent bundle of a smooth manifold $M$ is determined by the cartesian closed structure of $\E$ through the equation $\iota(TM) = \iota(M)^D$; here, $D$ is the ``disembodied tangent vector'', characterised in the logic of $\E$ as the nilsquare elements of the affine line $R = \iota(\mathbb R)$.
+It is more powerful because it presupposes more: a so-called ``well-adapted'' model of synthetic differential geometry is a Grothendieck topos $\E$ equipped with a full embedding $\iota \colon \cat{Man} \rightarrow \E$ of the category of smooth manifolds, obeying axioms which, among other things, assert that the affine line $R = \iota(\mathbb R)$ has enough nilpotent elements to detect the differential structure.
+In particular, in a well-adapted model, the tangent bundle of a smooth manifold $M$ is determined by the cartesian closed structure of $\E$ through the equation $\iota(TM) = \iota(M)^D$; here, $D$ is the ``disembodied tangent vector'', which in the internal logic of $\E$ comprises the elements of $R$ which square to zero.